-There are two different vaccines that I will suggest.
-These are core vaccines and non-core vaccines.
-Core pet vaccines are the standard recommended annual vaccines for pets and commonly administered at an early age with a second shot after a year.
-In addition to the core vaccinations, I recommend: Bordetella bronchiseptica, Borrelia burgdorferi, and Leptospira bacteria vaccinations.
+Core vaccines and non-core vaccines.
+Core pet vaccines like DA2PPv are the standard recommended annual vaccines for pets and are commonly administered at an early age with a second vaccination after a year.
+Also, I recommend: Bordetella bronchiseptica, Borrelia burgdorferi, and Leptospira bacteria vaccinations.

-Non-core vaccinations are administered depending on your dog’s immune system, overall health, and lifestyle.
-Non-core vaccinations as well as core vaccinations can be given to your dog as early as 6 weeks old.
-We can always talk about what non-core and core vaccinations does your dog need and set-up a dog’s vaccination schedule that’s convenient for you.
-Here are some of the common core dog vaccines that I would recommend.
+Non core vaccinations are administered depending on your dog’s immune system, overall health, and lifestyle.
+Non core vaccinations, along with core vaccinations, can be given to your canine as early as 6 weeks old.
+We can always talk about what non-core and core vaccinations your canine needs and set up a dog’s vaccination schedule that’s convenient for you.

 Core Dog Vaccines

-You can start to administer your dog one dose of the rabies vaccine as early as 3 months of age during your first visit.
+You can start to administer your pet one dose of the rabies vaccine as early as 3 months of age during your first visit.
 Most states regulate the age at which you need to first administer them.
-This is a core dog vaccine and they’ll need to get boosters annually.
-Rabies is fatal to dogs and there are no treatments available for it.
-That’s why getting your dog vaccinated helps prevent it.
+This is a core dog vaccine and they’ll need to get booster shots annually.

-While Rabies 3-year is the same as the above, it differs in terms of schedule for vaccination.
+While it is similar to the above, it differs in terms of the schedule for vaccination.
 I will recommend a second vaccination after one year.
-After that, instead of getting boosters annually, you only have to do it every three years.
+After that, instead of getting vaccination boosters annually, you only have to do it every three years.